-A web-based Integrity code awareness module is available to all office employees.
+A few web-based Integrity code related modules are available to all office employees, with two new e-courses released every year.
+These are mandatory for all assigned employees and part of a companywide KPI, set to a 90% completion target.
 Also, dedicated training courses, both web and classroom-based, are offered to specific audiences, such factory employees and functional areas.
-These cover Privacy, Antitrust, Antibribery and Anticorruption domains as well as general business ethics.
+These cover Privacy, Antitrust, Anti-corruption and anti-money laundering domains as well as general business ethics.
 Local Compliance Officers are regularly enrolled in dedicated training programs that include complaint-handling procedures, train the trainer sessions to educate employees and dilemma trainings.